KavyaBanerj/scRNASeq-cancer-cell-line/README.md

 - **How did the authors handle the potential caveat of co-culturing cell lines before profiling by scRNA-seq?
 Why do you think that caveat was or was not adequately addressed?**

   The study included a control experiment where six cell lines were either co-cultured or combined immediately before profiling for a direct comparison to evaluate the effects of co-culturing.
-Their findings indicated that while co-culturing had a modest effect on average gene expression, the patterns of heterogeneity within each cell line remained highly consistent across both co-cultured and non-co-cultured conditions based on the pairwise correlations on the NMF programs (Fig. S1C–F).
+Their findings indicated that while co-culturing had a modest impact on average gene expression, the patterns of heterogeneity within each cell line remained highly consistent across both co-cultured and non-co-cultured conditions based on the pairwise correlations on the NMF programs (Fig. S1C–F).

-  In terms of whether this caveat was adequately addressed, the study conducts a controlled and adequate analysis for the scope of the study.
+  In terms of whether this caveat was adequately addressed, the study conducts a controlled and adequate analysis of the scope of the study.
 However, the modest effects observed could still raise concerns about the potential for co-culturing to influence specific cellular behaviors or interactions if this dataset is used to study cell-cell interactions, which can lead to discrete subpopulations within the co-cultures.

 - **The authors identified discrete subpopulations of cells within a subset of individual cell lines (Fig. 2A-B).
 What might be the reason why some cell lines have these discrete subpopulations while others do not?**